 • Going outside- When your child refuses to put on a jacket, you can say, “Brr, it’s cold outside.
 I’m going to be warm with my jacket on.”
 When they go out and they are cold- that is a natural consequence.
 “Oh man, you seem chilly without your jacket.
 I’m so sorry.”

-• Not listening- When your child is not listening to a thing you say and you are on your way to meet some friends for dinner or you are already out to dinner, “We have to use manners and be able to listen when we are dining with other people and so we cannot go out to dinner with our friends tonight.
+• Not listening- When your child is not listening to a thing you say and you are on your way to meet some friends for dinner or you are already out to dinner, “We have to use manners and be able to listen when we are dining with other people.
+So we cannot go out to dinner with our friends tonight.
 That is such a bummer.”
-It is a bummer for you too, but you usually only need to do this once before kids realize that they do need to need to use manners and listen.
+It is a bummer for you too, but you usually only need to do this once before kids realize that they do need to use manners and listen.
 Not being able to go out to dinner or hang out with friends is a natural consequence of not listening or having manners.

 • Bed time- When your child is doing anything but getting ready for bed, “I see that the clock is running out of time for story time.”
 “Oh no, we ran out of time for stories- that’s a bummer- hopefully we can do story time tomorrow night.”
 Not having time for stories or a snuggle is a natural consequence of taking too much time to get ready.